Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 92](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#92)
+* This method is defined in [controllers/admin/AdminStatsController.php line 92](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L92)

-### getDisabledModules
+### <a name="method-getDisabledModules"></a>getDisabledModules

     mixed AdminStatsControllerCore::getDisabledModules()